vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/2.functions-and-operators/string-comparison-functions-and-operators.md

 * CONTAINS

 The `CONTAINS` operator is used to perform case-insensitive matching regardless of location within a string.
-All non-string data are forced to convert to strings.
+All non-string type are forced to convert to strings.

 ```ngql
 nebula> GO FROM 107 OVER serve WHERE $$.team.name CONTAINS "riors" \